Literacy and numeracy tests

 - Organise a suitable location with the necessary equipment and a teacher supervisor.

 - Do the demo test on a computer that will be used by a student to do the tests.
 This will ensure the tests will work on the school’s infrastructure, and will help familiarise you and the student with how the tests work.

 - Principals can authorise disability provisions for a student at the school level provided supporting documentation is kept.
 In the case of a provision such as a braille paper or extended extra time, schools should contact Student Support Services on 9367 8117 at least four weeks before the anticipated test date.

-- Enter the student for the test(s) via Schools Online account and note any provisions needed (see ‘Memos and Documents’ in account for more detail).
+- Enter the student for the test(s) the online Testing function via Schools Online site map and note any provisions needed (see ‘Memos and Documents’ in Schools Online for more detail).
 Students must undertake the tests within three weeks of entry.

-- On the day of the test, give the student the PIN just before the test.
-They need the PIN and their BOSTES student number to log in.
+- On the day of the test, give the student the PIN letter just before the test.
+The student needs this PIN and their BOSTES number.